×

 He has described the race to develop the best algorithms to predict climate impacts as a "climate intelligence arms race" - but says there's a reluctance to reckon with the implications of that trend.

-In 2018, a California university changed the title of a talk Keenan was slated to give - "How to Make Money from Climate Change in Real Estate" - because they were offended by the concept, he said.
+In 2018, without his knowledge, a University of California, Berkeley, dean changed the title of a talk Keenan was slated to give - "How to Make Money from Climate Change in Real Estate"- because she was offended by the concept, he said.

 But "this is happening," he said.
 "We have to understand how this works so we can figure out the right regulatory environment."